Pentico/StudioTAM/README.md

 ## Contributing
-If you wish to contribute, Please use clean and try to follow the design process.
+If you wish to contribute, Please use clean Code and try to follow the design process.
 Thank you.

 Discussions
 -----------------